Meteor (missile): Risk reduction

-In autumn 1999 Raytheon offered yet another twist to its staged approach with the ERAAM+.
-If chosen, the US Government, in an unprecedented move, offered to merge the US AMRAAM and UK BVRAAM programmes, under joint control.
+In late 1999, Raytheon offered the ERAAM+, a proposal which would have merged the US AMRAAM and UK BVRAAM programmes, under joint control.
 ERAAM+ would be adopted by both countries, equipping Eurofighter, JSF, and the F-22, allowing economies of scale from large US procurement.
-ERAAM+ would retain the ERAAM dual-pulse motor but fitted to a front end incorporating all the features of Phase 3 of the US Department of Defense's (DoD) AMRAAM Pre-Planned Product Improvement (P3I) programme, which was planned out to 2015.
-These included upgraded seeker hardware and software to provide improved performance against advanced threats and replacement of the longitudinally mounted electronics boards with a circular design which reduced the volume occupied by the electronics allowing space for a longer rocket motor.
-As equal partners the US and UK would jointly specify and develop the new missile.
+ERAAM+ would retain the ERAAM dual-pulse motor but fitted to a front end incorporating all the features of Phase 3 of the US Department of Defense's (DoD) AMRAAM Pre-Planned Product Improvement (P3I) programme.
+As equal partners, the US and UK would jointly specify and develop the new missile.
 It was estimated that ERAAM+ could be delivered for less than half the budget allocated for BVRAAM with a 2007 ISD.
 According to Raytheon, the programme would have initially provided the UK with 62% of development, production, and jobs for the MoD BVRAAM procurement and would give the UK 50% of the significantly larger US air-to-air market.
 The UK would have participated in the production of every AMRAAM-derivative sold around the world, projected at that time to be about 15000 over the following 15 years.

-The ARC dual-pulse motor would not enable full compliance with the SR(A)1239 requirement, however it was believed to be adequate to counter the threats expected until 2012-15 when improvements to the warhead, datalink, and propulsion would be available.
-The slow pace of Russia's ramjet powered R-77 derivative, a mock-up of which had been displayed at the Paris Air Show but which had not progressed past component ground tests and for which the Russian air force had no requirement due to lack of funding, was offered as evidence that the full capability required by SR(A)1239 would not be necessary for some time.
-At a press conference to launch ERAAM+ Raytheon said that a ramjet powerplant "is not needed today".
+The ARC dual-pulse motor would not fully comply with the SR(A)1239 requirement, however it was believed to be adequate to counter the threats expected until 2012-15 when improvements to the warhead, datalink, and propulsion would be available.
+The slow pace of Russia’s ramjet R-77 variant, which remained largely conceptual, was cited as justification for delaying a full-spec missile.

-Countering Raytheon's proposed transatlantic team, Boeing was added to the European team, to provide expertise on aircraft integration, risk management, lean manufacturing technology and marketing activities in selected markets.
-Boeing also brought vast experience of dealing with the US DoD, essential in any future attempts to get Meteor on US aircraft.
+Countering Raytheon's proposed transatlantic team, Boeing was added to the European team, to provide expertise on aircraft integration, risk management, lean manufacturing technology and marketing.
+Boeing also brought experience of dealing with the US DoD, essential in any future attempts to get Meteor on US aircraft.
 Although initially interested in developing a suppression of enemy air defence variant of Meteor as a successor to HARM, Boeing became less and less of an active partner as development progressed.